-He had been working closely with one of the churches in Spartanburg, along with Tim and Ken, to bring a Chinese pastor with NAMB into the Upstate to reach out to Chinese and East Asians in the area.
+He had been working closely with one of the churches in Spartanburg, along with SCBaptist staff, to bring a Chinese pastor with the North American Mission Board into the Upstate to reach out to Chinese and East Asians in the area.

-“It’s a great partnership because he’s on staff with this local church and is starting his church out of that church,” Cameron explained.
+“It’s a great partnership because he’s on staff with this local church and is starting his church out of that church,” Wooten explained.
 “It’s in conjunction with NAMB, the State Convention, and their association.
 It’s a really great example of partnership with the Convention and the Cooperative Program.”

-“If our heart is going to be broken for people in a country across the ocean, it should be broken for those same people from that country that are right here with us,” Cameron said passionately.
+“If our heart is going to be broken for people in a country across the ocean, it should be broken for those same people from that country that are right here with us,” Wooten said.
 “It’s a strategic heart because many of the ones who will be returning one day will be the ones God uses to reach the people in their country.
 It’s not going to be us going there, it’s going to be the locals who find Jesus here whose spirit begins to burn in them and go back to their country.”